 Director, The Irwin S. Chanin School of Architecture Archive

 Steven Hillyer received a Bachelor of Architecture degree from The Cooper Union in 1990.
-He has participated in the design, installation and curatorship of twenty-eight exhibitions presented by The Irwin S. Chanin School of Architecture, both at The Cooper Union and abroad.
-Additionally, he has been involved in the fabrication of fifteen publications produced by the Architecture Archive, in capacities ranging from production coordination and assistance to design supervision and editorial work.
-Hillyer has been Director of the Architecture Archive since 2002.
+He has participated in the design, installation and curatorship of numerous exhibitions presented by The Irwin S. Chanin School of Architecture, both at The Cooper Union and abroad.
+Additionally, he has been involved in the fabrication of many of the publications produced by the Architecture Archive, in capacities ranging from production coordination and assistance to design supervision and editorial work.
+Hillyer has been Director of the Architecture Archive since 2004.

 Aside from his work at The Cooper Union, Hillyer is an award winning screenwriter / playwright / producer and co-founder of New York City based Arkanjel Productions with creative partner Tim Marback.
 Their first feature film, The Event, starring Academy Award winner Olympia Dukakis, Sarah Polley and Parker Posey, premiered at the 2003 Sundance Film Festival and was released domestically and internationally.
 Hillyer is currently developing several projects he has co-authored: The Spinsters, a sitcom about two sisters destined for trouble from the moment they decide to buy a house together; Black Mary, a mini-series about the woman behind one of the most powerful crime families in Chicago; and the play Mend, which was presented in the form of a staged reading at the Cotuit Center for the Arts in March, 2014.
 Hillyer also co-produced the 2014 U.S. tour of Christmas Without Tears (Does This Tree Make Me Look Fat?), a series of live holiday benefit performances hosted by Harry Shearer and Judith Owen, and will be co-producing the New York and Los Angeles performances of the 2015 tour.